What Is Skin Cancer? What Is Melanoma?

 Who is at high risk of developing malignant melanoma?

-The following people have a higher risk of developing malignant melanoma:
+The following people have a higher risk of developing malignant melanoma:- Those with a history of blistering sunburns as a teenager.

 A study revealed that mobile phone (cell phone) use is not associated with the risk of melanoma of the eye.